dpatti/js-primer/README.md

 rest.
 Start by completeing the first problem and getting all tests to pass before continuing on to the next.
 You can use the first file as a template for the rest.

+If you want to test your function specifically, you can use the node console.
+I've included a script to help you get started.
+Just type `npm run sandbox`.

+## Problems

+You can find a description of each problem [here](./problems).